Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Makkusu: I didn't make it.
 Its I made from tech that I found under my house(the hole Minia/Airiona created).
 A lot of it was unfinished All I did was make a few modifications

 		Makkusu: I call it an Elimter.
 Normally a cyber.beast would be able to synergize with a cybervator thanks to thier tail.
-Since everbody including cybervators evovled from plants I used a plant to act as the cyber.beast[1](https://www.msn.com/en-us/news/technology/mit-researchers-create-a-robot-houseplant-that-moves-on-its-own/ar-BBQxhMh),[2]( https://www.theverge.com/2018/7/12/17563688/robot-plant-hybrid-hexa-vincross-succulent ).
+Since everbody including cybervators evovled from plants I used a plant to act as the cyber.beast[1](https://www.engadget.com/2018/12/05/mit-researchers-create-a-robot-houseplant-that-moves-on-its-own/),[2]( https://www.theverge.com/2018/7/12/17563688/robot-plant-hybrid-hexa-vincross-succulent ).

 		:so you are basicly sending commands to a beserk cyber.beast a green/black cybervator.
 So it basicly makes you like a Xybrid. other.person: what how.

-		Max: <Will you see I can also hyperlink with other cybervator see what they are thinking and send comands as well.>
+		Max: < Well you see I can also hyperlink with other cybervator see what they are thinking and send comands as well. >

 		other.person: you just hyperlinked to me with out a fist bump.